voidfiles/boilerplate-html5-app/README.md

-A simple cross-platform simplenote client
+A simple cross-platform, progressively enhanced, web app.

 The point is trying to be extremely cross-platform, its a [work in progress](http://alexkessinger.net/story/boilerplate-html5-app) lot's of rough edges.